-Choosing the best Xiaomi phone for you, however, can be a confusing nightmare, because there are so many of them.
-Even the number of devices with 'Xiaomi' in their name is huge.
-And beyond that, there are lots of other Xiaomi phones under sub-brands, including Mi, Redmi and Pocophone.
+Choosing the best Xiaomi phone, however, can be a confusing nightmare, because there are so many of them.
+They don't all even have 'Xiaomi' in their name, as the company has a number of sub-brands, including Mi, Redmi and Poco.

-With that in mind, read on to learn about the best Xiaomi phones you can actually buy in Europe and North America today, plus you'll find links to our in-depth reviews if you want to delve deeper.
+So these are the best Xiaomi phones you can actually buy in Europe and North America right now, along with links to our in-depth reviews for further info.

 The triple-camera setup is pretty impressive too, particularly the main 50MP IMX707 1/1.28-inch Sony sensor, which lets in a ton of light.
 The 50MP telephoto and 50MP ultra-wide sensors aren't so capable, which is a shame, but still do a decent job, and there are loads of shooting modes to choose from.
 The 32MP selfie camera is a high quality offering too.
 The only downside is that while it does incorporate some dust- and waterproof features, it's not IP rated.